 That night we enjoyed a swim, hot tub and comfortable bed at the nearby Truckee Donner Lodge and a visit to beautiful Donner Memorial State Park the next day.

 We will always fondly recall our overnight at Five Lakes.
 Next year, we hope to visit some Islands off the coast of Southern California where backpacking gear is essential, but the hike to the campsite is low impact.
 Once Joanna is a little older and Pepe gets over his fear of bears, we would like to come back to Tahoe for another adventure.

 Diane C is an urban explorer and outdoor enthusiast from Santa Monica, California.

 All photos by Diane C.

 Permits are not required for overnight visits in this area.
 However, California Campfire Permits are required if using a portable campstove for cooking or building a wood fire.
 Permits and information about current fire restrictions are available from any Ranger Station or California Dept. of Forestry office.
-Permits are available online at the Forest Service website after completing a short, 4-question quiz.
+Free permits are available online at the PreventWildfireCA.org after completing a short, 4-question quiz.

 Forest Service Ranger Station: 10811 Stockrest Spring Rd, Truckee, CA 96161